EPFLRocketTeam/2018_SP_FLIGHT_SIM-CONTROLLER/README.md

 # 2018_SP_FLIGHT_SIM-CONTROLLER
-Update flight simulator initially developed by Hassan and continued by Greg and Rémi.
+Update flight simulator initially developed by Hassan and continued by Eric and Emilien.